fkamin/client/README.md

-# Project management system --- client
+# System zarządzania projektami --- client

 Run application in Visual Studio Code with "npm start".<br/>
 Hit the http://localhost:3000 to see running application.